divyanshkumarworks/IMDB_API/README.md

 ## Bottlenecks and Solutions
 **1. Load Balancing**

-Overload can occur in certain conditions like a sudden spike in network traffic, resource exhaustion, and poorly optimized code that exceeds server capacity to handle workoad effectively.
+Overload can occur in certain conditions like a sudden spike in network traffic, resource exhaustion, and poorly optimized code that exceeds server capacity to handle workload effectively.
 This leads to performance degradation, reduced responsiveness, and, in extreme cases, system failure.
-To decrease workload, vertical scaling can be done but there is limit to it, So, the most relevant solution to this problem is Load Balancing.
+To decrease workload, vertical scaling can be done but there is a limit to it, So, the most relevant solution to this problem is Load Balancing.

 through **Load Balancing**, we can distribute incoming network traffic or workloads across multiple servers or resources to ensure efficient resource utilization, high availability, and improved performance.
 They are typically placed in front of a cluster of servers or resources and continuously monitor the health of servers and route traffic away from failed or unhealthy servers to maintain system reliability.